 - While lying on your back, a table will move your body slowly, feet-first, through the machine.

-- If need be, your doctor may request contrast for your CT scan procedure.
+- If needed, your doctor may request contrast for your CT scan procedure.
 Contrast is a substance that is used during imaging procedures to better understand your medical condition.
 Contrast material will be administered through an IV or by drinking a flavored substance.
 Some patients mention an itching or cooling sensation near the injection site or a slightly metallic taste, but it is still relatively safe and painless.

 You should inform your doctor if you have medication allergies or an allergy to iodine.
 You should also let your doctor know if you suffer from diabetes or any heart, thyroid or kidney conditions as contrast material may sometimes cause an adverse reaction in patients with these conditions.
 Otherwise, CT scans are non-invasive and painless and can provide incredibly useful information for your doctors to use in providing the best treatment options for you.